persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-03-19-my-hometown.md

 tags:
   - slagelse
 ---
-One of the few places at my Blog without links to Projects or GitHub
+One of the few places at my Tech Blog without links to Projects or GitHub

 The city center of my Hometown Slagelse

 ![](/images-posts/slagelse.jpg)